bovem/bovem.github.io/content/openshift/container-architecture/index.md

 * Security-Enhanced Linux

 ## Namespaces
-**Namespaces** are used to limit the reach of a container to its host's resources.
+**Namespaces** are created to limit the reach of a container to its host's resources.
 It helps with security and well as limits resources available to the container.

 Linux command `lsns` could be used for listing details of namespaces.